shahid9153/pixly/CONTRIBUTING.md

 In the future we may wanna add cross platform compatibility with Linux.

 ## Other Known Bugs and Issues : 🪲
+> [!IMPORTANT]
-> [!important] These are a bit obscure and their causes aren't known yet.
+> These are a bit obscure and their causes aren't known yet.
 1. Overlay hangs and then crashes when turning off the *enable screenshots setting.*
 2. `game_detection.py`, it reports the incorrect game being detected, in some cases.
 3. After adding your API Key from the overlay, sometimes it shows that the user has added their key, sometimes it doesn't.